|

 He forwarded his display to every monitor in the formation, "Let's

 get 'em boys!" he said.
-"Anyone not on a mission, is part of ours
+"Anyone not on mission's, on it

 now!
-We're takin' that fat bastard down!"
+We're takin' that fat frackin' bastard out!"
 Everybody

 cheered!
 "It's

-about frackin' time!" a junior officer yelled.
-They were a highly
+about frackin' time!" a junior officer yelled, "We haven't had this

 BACK ON EARTH